 City, State Zip Code

 Dear Mr./Ms. Lastname:

-I have thoroughly enjoyed volunteering for ZBD Community Hospital, but I wanted to let you know that I do not plan on continuing to volunteer during the summer.
+I have thoroughly enjoyed volunteering at ZBD Community Hospital, but I wanted to let you know that I do not plan on continuing to volunteer during the summer.

 Please let me know if I can return to volunteering during the school year.